 What is the concert dress code for NOI members?

-All: You may wish to bring some additional dressy outfits for chamber music concerts, such as black or other colored dress tops/shirts, khakis, etc.
+You may wish to bring some additional dressy outfits for chamber music concerts, such as black jackets and other colorful dress tops/shirts, khakis, etc.

 Can I receive mail or check my email during NOI?